-Sandy Yawn, the coolheaded captain from Below Deck Mediterranean, has opened up about filming the hit US reality show shown on US network Bravo.
+Sandy Yawn, the coolheaded captain who has shot to fame on Below Deck has returned to the helm for season six, Below Deck Mediterranean.
+Speaking to BOAT International she opens up about her experiences of filming the hit US reality show shown on US network Bravo.

-Speaking to BOAT International, captain Sandy, 55, revealed that the opportunity to join Below Deck Mediterranean five years ago “landed in her lap” after an acquaintance recommended her to the showrunner.
+The opportunity for Sandy, 55, to first join the Below Deck series “landed on her lap” after an acquaintance recommended her to the showrunner five years ago.

 Captain Sandy revealed that she was discouraged from joining the show but decided to pursue the opportunity anyway.